PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 4. Check
    : The check constraint is used to check if a certain condition applies.
 This can be used to specify a certain allowed age range as an example.

 In the geofencing application a combination of several constraints was used to create the tables needed for the application to function.
-The relationships are best described using an UML-diagram.
+The relationships are best described using the ER-diagram shown displayed in figure 2.3.

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/db_model.png}
 	\caption{Logical Model of the Database.}
 	\label{fig2_3}
+    Attributes above the separator line are parts of the Primary Key.
+If there is no line, then all attributes are primary key parts.
 \end{figure}

 ##### Procedures